 N2N awards grants on a quarterly basis.
 The deadlines for submitting applications are January 15, April 15, July 15 and October 15.
 Organizations are eligible for funding once per calendar year.

 Step One: Contact N2N’s Program Consultant, Judy de Barros, to ensure that you are a strong fit for our current funding strategies.
 Please contact firstname.lastname@example.org or call (206) 234-2456.

 Step Two: If eligible, the second step is to download and complete the N2N application.
-Technical assistance is available.
-If appropriate, staff may assist you on a longer term basis in helping you plan your project, identify a fiscal sponsor, write your proposal, or connect you to other available resources in the community.
+Technical assistance is available to complete the application.
+As appropriate, staff may assist you in planning your project, identifying a fiscal sponsor, identifying potential partners, reviewing and commenting on drafts of your proposal, and /or connecting you to other available resources in the community.

 Step Three: Once your application is completed, the third step is to submit it, by the quarterly deadlines to The Seattle Foundation.
 Please send completed applications electronically to email@example.com or mail a copy to:

 Once your proposal has been received, we will follow up by phone and may meet with members of your organization to learn more about your work and discuss your request.

 If you have any questions about the N2N application process, please contact Judy de Barros at firstname.lastname@example.org